 - Critical - Vital signs are unstable and not within normal limits.
 Patient may be unconscious.
 Indicators are unfavorable.

 - Deceased - A patient’s death cannot be reported or confirmed until efforts have been made by the medical team to notify the patient’s next-of-kin.
-At that time, and unless the deceased’s legal representative requests that the information be withheld, Public Relations staff may report that the patient is deceased and the date and time of death.
-Additional information (such cause of death) cannot be released unless Public Relations, or a Shands staff person designated by Public Relations, obtains permission from the deceased’s legal representative and uses a patient consent form.
+At that time, and unless the deceased’s legal representative requests that the information be withheld, communications staff may report that the patient is deceased and the date and time of death.
+Additional information (such cause of death) cannot be released unless communications, or a Shands staff person designated by communications, obtains permission from the deceased’s legal representative and uses a patient consent form.